Sellaris/alpha-zero-dots-and-boxes/README.md

 # AlphaSela：AlphaZero Algorithm for Dots and Boxes

-Based on the original AlphaZero/ResNet architecture, our main innovations are:**(1) Nested Bottleneck Residual Blocks (NBR)**; **(2) Global Pooling Bias**; **(3) Residual Blocks Post-connecting SE Attention Mechanism (Squeeze-and-Excitation)**.
+Based on the original AlphaZero/ResNet architecture, our main innovations are:

+**(1) Nested Bottleneck Residual Blocks (NBR)**;

+**(2) Global Pooling Bias**;

+**(3) Residual Blocks Post-connecting SE Attention Mechanism (Squeeze-and-Excitation)**.

 ## Nested Bottleneck Residual Block (NBR)

-Nested Bottleneck structure that is, in the traditional ResNet bottleneck block, the number of channels is first compressed by half with 1×1 convolution, then the features are extracted with 3×3 convolution, and finally the 1×1 convolution is restored to the original number of channels, which significantly reduces the number of parameters and computation, while preserving the network depth and capacity .
+From Katago, Nested Bottleneck structure that is, in the traditional ResNet bottleneck block, the number of channels is first compressed by half with 1×1 convolution, then the features are extracted with 3×3 convolution, and finally the 1×1 convolution is restored to the original number of channels, which significantly reduces the number of parameters and computation, while preserving the network depth and capacity .

 * **Compression-Expansion Idea**: 1×1→3×3→1×1 framework, which makes the intermediate main convolution process only fewer channels and reduce FLOPs, especially suitable for deeper networks.
 * **Nested Calling**: This “compression-expansion” pattern is applied inside each residual block to further compress the information flow and strengthen the feature learning; it echoes the “bottomleneck” in the original text, which aims to balance the depth and width.